peterhinch/micropython-micro-gui/README.md

 Methods:
  * `add_button` Adds a button.
 Arguments: as per the `Button` constructor.
  Returns the Button instance.
- * `greyed_out=None` Optional Boolean argument `val`.
+ * `greyed_out` Optional Boolean argument `val=None`.
 If `None` returns the current 'greyed out' status of the control.
 Otherwise enables or disables it, showing it in its new state.
  * `value` Optional argument: a button in the set.
-If supplied, and the button is not currently active, the currency changes to the supplied button and its callback is run.
+If supplied, and the button is not currently active, the supplied button receives the focus and its callback is run.
 Always returns the currently active button.

 Typical usage:
 ```python